csugda/Altair/Project Altair.md

     *  When enemies spawn they either run a search to get a path, or get a pre-calculated path (I think that this will be the better option so that when several enemies spawn they don't all have to run the pathfinding algorithm to just get the same answer)
     *  Enemies move to each node along the edges, then to the next one until reaching their goal.
     *  If a new tower is placed, all enemies will need to re-path if their original path is blocked.
-      * Possibly the best way will be to have them path using the goal as the heuristic goal for the pathfinding algorithm, but calling it good whenever they intersect the "permeant" path and just appending whatever is left of that path. this could improve pathfinding speed if that is necessary.
+      * Possibly the best way will be to have them path using the goal as the heuristic goal for the pathfinding algorithm, but calling it good whenever they intersect the "permenant" path and just appending whatever is left of that path.
+This could improve pathfinding speed if that is necessary.

 * #### Enemies spawn in waves `Medium`

   * Details
     * A wave is a group of one or more enemies of the same type.
-    * Waves spawn at regular increments
+    * Waves spawn at regular increments.
     * The player can rush the next wave to have it land immediately, starting the timer for the wave after it.
   * How it works
     * Pre-code a list of waves, consisting of a enemy type and number.